 1 pint of bone broth

-2 cups of bell peppers (can be switched out for another vegetable if you need a no nightshade version)
+2 cups of bell peppers (Or zucchini for an AIP Version) (can be switched out for another vegetable if you need a no nightshade version)

 2 cups of leeks or onions